Getting vaccinated to limit infections: The vaccines for coronavirus are effective and safe. All HMOs have them available.

 Is the pediatric vaccine safe and effective?

-Pfizer's vaccine has received the FDA (the American Food and Drug Administration) for children aged 5 to 11.
+Both of the vaccines have received the FDA (the American Food and Drug Administration) for children aged 6 months to 5 years.
 In accordance with the clinical data among this group, on which the FDA's approval was based, it was found that the vaccine was highly safe with high efficacy in preventing symptomatic illness, severe illness, hospitalization or death.

 You should know: Vaccination does not adversely affect either growth or fertility, and children can be vaccinated with it with no concern.